top of page

 What are the TFSA options?

-OREC Preference shares can be held inside of a TFSA offered through the Canadian Workers Co-operative Federation (CWCF) or through Caldwell Securities Ltd.
+OREC Preference shares can be held inside of a TFSA offered through the Canadian Workers Co-operative Federation (CWCF).

-A $55 annual fee is charged for each registered account you hold with CWCF, which can be automatically deducted from your dividend payment.
-A $65 annual fee is charged for each registered account you hold with Caldwell, which can be automatically deducted from your dividend payment.
+A $55 annual administrative fee is charged for each registered account you hold with CWCF, which can be automatically deducted from your dividend payment.
+This fee is added to your new registered investment as a prepayment for the first year administrative fee.

 Members may purchase shares within their annual TFSA limit or transfer funds in from another TFSA to purchase shares.
 Finally, a member may buy preference shares outside of a TFSA and then decide to put them in their self-directed TFSA in a subsequent year.
 Dividends earned on shares inside the TFSA are not taxed.